bigmb/mb_milvus/README.md

 # Image-Similarity-Search-Milvus
-Image Similarity search build on Milvus
+Image Similarity search build on Milvus.
+Get similar images from the dataset.
+Can be used for augmentation, diffusion models and finding similar patterns in images.

 ## 1. Getting Started